 Weeki Wachee Springs Mermaid Show

-The iconic Weeki Wachee mermaids perform two different shows throughout the day at various times in the underwater theater.
-The Little Mermaid performance is the most popular and probably the most entertaining for young fans.
-Plan to get in line at least 45 minutes prior to showtime to get in.
+Update: The iconic Weeki Wachee mermaids perform two shows at 11am and 3pm in the underwater theater.
+Seating is first come, first serve.
+Plan to get in line at least 30 minutes prior to showtime to get in.

-Alternately, the first show of the day is at 10 am and it’s about the history of the park.
+At the time of my visit, there was a 10 o’clock showtime.
 We got in line right when we entered the park at 9:30.
 This worked out well, as we were able to see it without having to plan our whole day around a later time, and we weren’t wet from the spring yet.
 Even at 9:30, we just barely made it into the theater.

 The mermaids are very cool — they swim and perform 16-20 feet underwater, all while wearing tails!
 The mermaids use an oxygen tube system which allows them to breathe and control their buoyancy, all without the bulk of an oxygen tank.